-Similar Ministries Manager
+Similar Ministries Advisor

 In 2011, I was given the book Hope Rising by a neighbor.
 Like most busy moms, it inevitably sat on the counter waiting for an opportunity to be read.
 Later that year, friends of ours invited us to join them at a CPYR Information Clinic for people interested in using horses in ministry.
 The two dots were connected, and God gave unique callings to each of us during our time at the Information Clinic.

 Several years into ministry, I was stricken with a painfully debilitating disorder that left my left leg paralyzed and my mobility drastically compromised.
 I walked short distances with the help of a mobility assist dog and used a wheelchair on a regular basis.
 In 2015 we decided to come to a CPYR Ministry Conference to share in person our decision to close down our ministry.
 God had other plans though.
 He prevented the enemy from any such plan.
 His restoration and immediate healing of my leg came with a simple prayer, prayed by a dear friend at the Lookout pavilion at the Ranch.
 I learned that day to never underestimate the power of a single prayer; it has the ability to forever change a life!
 So, if you ask me, my favorite spot on the Ranch is the Lookout.
 Not only do you have an amazing view of Three Sisters, but, if you look close enough, Heaven is in plain sight.